Have you ever had an instructor say to you in words, or tell you, what to feel with your body?

 Let's talk about some of the students in our program...

 They get the feeling on the rebounder, and then they go to their horse, and it feels like magic, the expression on some of their faces is just unbelievable, where they're like, "Oh, it's working, it's happening."
 And I'm not doing a lot, all I'm doing is focusing on the feeling and how I know my body moves.

 So part of the magic is this deep process.
 We go deeper and deeper into this to help you to get very, very crystal clear on your own movement.
 Then we go very deep into your horse's movement and help you to get very crisp, crystal clear on your horse's movement.

 And yes, our students, watch videos.
 But then the real magic happens is when we get to ask you questions that help you to explore yourself more, and help you to explore your own body more.

 So it's not me telling you what to do, or it's not the application of the aids to you or to your horse.
 It gets into the point where it's a deep exploration.
 And how we do that is we ask you very pivotal questions.
-And this is where the 20% comes in, where that makes all the difference.
+And this is where it makes all the difference.